Stjepan Radić: Lead up to the first Yugoslavia

 After World War I he had opposed the merging of Croatia with the Kingdom of Serbia without guarantees of Croatian autonomy.
 Radić was selected as a member of the National Council of Slovenes, Croats and Serbs.
 On 24 November 1918 he famously urged delegates attending a session that would decide the country's political future not to "rush like geese into fog".
 He was the lone member of the National Council's central committee to vote against sending a delegation to Belgrade to negotiate with the Kingdom of Serbia.
 On 26 November, he was removed from the central committee.

-Under pressure from the Great powers (British Empire, France, United States), as well as honouring the secret deals that were struck between the Entente and the Kingdom of Serbia, the Kingdom of Serbs, Croats and Slovenes was established and two representatives of Radić's party (by then named the Croatian Common-people Peasant Party) were appointed to the Provisional Representation which served as a parliament until elections for the Constituent could be held.
-The party's representatives, however, decided not to take their seats.
+After the Kingdom of Serbs, Croats and Slovenes was established, two representatives of Radić's party (by then named the Croatian Common-people Peasant Party) were appointed to the Provisional Representation which served as a parliament until elections for the Constituent could be held.
+Radić refused participation which he saw as legitimizing the unification.

 Arrest

 On 8 March 1919, the central committee passed a resolution penned by Radić that declared "Croatian citizens do not recognize the so called Kingdom of Serbs, Croats and Slovenes under the Karađorđević dynasty because this kingdom was proclaimed other than by the Croatian Sabor and without any mandate of the Croatian People."
 The full statement was included in a Memorandum which was translated into French and sent abroad to be addressed to the Paris Peace Conference.
 This act provoked a decision by the government to arrest Radić along with several other party members.

-He was to be held some 11 months until February 1920, just before the first parliamentary elections of the Kingdom of SHS to a Constitutional Assembly which were held on 28 November.
+He was to be held some 11 months until February 1920, just before the first parliamentary elections of the Kingdom of SHS to a Constitutional Assembly which were held on 28 November when he was amnestied.
 The result of the November election was 230,590 votes, which equaled to 50 seats in the parliament out of 419.
 On 8 December, before the first sitting of parliament, Radić held a massive rally in front of 100,000 people in Zagreb.
-Stjepan Radić and the CCPP held an extraordinary meeting, in which a motion was put forward and voted on that the party will not be part of parliamentary discussions before matters are first resolved with Serbia on the matters of governance, the most sticking issues being the minorisation of the Croatian people and the overt powers of the King with the central government in Belgrade.
+Stjepan Radić and the CCPP held a meeting in which a motion was put forward and voted on that the party will not be part of parliamentary discussions before matters are first resolved with Serbia on the matters of governance, the most sticking issues being the minorisation of the Croatian people and the overt powers of the King with the central government in Belgrade.
 The party was subsequently renamed to the Croatian Republican Peasant Party, highlighting the party's official stance.
 In December, ban of Croatia Matko Laginja was dismissed by the cabinet of Milenko Radomar Vesnić for allowing the rally to take place.